abhijitju06/JUMPsilactmt-Version-1.0.0/README.md

 </div>

 <div align="justify">
-In additiion to protein quantification, JUMPsilactmt was vital when an experimental measurement of the free lysine pSILAC ratio was unavailable.
-However, among all identified peptides, tiny portions of the peptides contained two Lys residues (i.e., double-K-peptides).
+In addition to protein quantification, JUMPsilactmt was vital when an experimental measurement of the free lysine pSILAC ratio was unavailable.
+However, among all identified peptides, tiny portions contained two Lys residues (i.e., double-K-peptides).
 The double-K-peptides should have three peaks (light, mixed, and heavy).
 The light peak may also be generated from pre-existing light proteins. <br><br>
 </div>

 If each protein ($P$) had a synthesis rate ($S$) following zero-order kinetics, and $H_A$% was the averaged percentage of heavy K, considering time $t$, we can derive the following: <br>